Daisy (advertisement): Political usage and aftermath

 The "Daisy" advertisement has been used or referenced in multiple political campaigns since first being shown and was an important turning point in political and advertising history.
 In his unsuccessful 1984 presidential campaign, Democratic nominee Walter Mondale created a commercial on secret communist nuclear weapons in space, which several newspapers compared with "Daisy" because Mondale's ad had a similar nuclear theme.
 In his unsuccessful 1996 presidential campaign, Republican nominee Bob Dole used a short clip of "Daisy" in his "The Threat" commercial; during the piece, a voice-over emphatically states "Thirty years ago, the biggest threat to her [the 'Daisy' girl] was nuclear war.
 Today, the threat is drugs."
 Other uses of "Daisy" include the 2007 Australian federal election, where the Australian Greens re-made it as one of their campaign ads on climate change.
 "Daisy" was also re-made in 2010 by the American Values Network, to encourage voters to ask their senators to ratify the New START program.
 Robert Mann concluded that "DDB brought to politics the same approach it applied to advertising automobiles, soap, and other products.
 In that way, 'Daisy' Girl helped usher political advertising into the modern era."
+In August 2026, the American Principles Project released an AI-generated remake of the advertisement, ending with candidate James Talarico performing gender-affirming surgery on "Daisy", in support of Ken Paxton in the United States Senate election in Texas.
+The Talarico campaign responded stating that "this AI deep fake ad is flat out lying".

 Corzilius became known publicly as the "Daisy" girl after the broadcast of the commercial, although she did not see the commercial herself until the 2000s, when she searched for it on the Internet.
 Another child actor, Birgitte Olsen, falsely claimed that she was the girl in the commercial.
 While campaigning for the 2016 presidential election, Democratic nominee Hillary Clinton enlisted Corzilius to appear in a sequel to the ad that argued that Donald Trump was not competent to control nuclear weapons.
 In the ad Corzilius said, "The fear of nuclear war that we had as children, I never thought our children would ever have to deal with that again.
 And to see that coming forward in this election is really scary."

 Almost 25 years after the commercial was first broadcast, when asked whether he approved of the "Daisy" commercial, Bill Moyers said:

 Yes I did, and I regret that we were in on the first wave of the future.
 The ad was intended to remind voters of Johnson's prudence; it wasn't meant to make you think Barry Goldwater was a warmonger – but that's how a lot of people interpreted it.
 If my memory serves me correctly, we never touched on Vietnam in any of the political spots.
 It haunts me all this time that Johnson was portrayed as the peacemaker in that campaign, but he committed the country to a long, bloody war in Vietnam.